Diversity Taxon Names

 To start the

-analysis of the data, just click on the button to
+analysis of the data, just click on the

 open the source file.
 If you want to re-analyse a file with new